 Everyone who was on the course were amazing.
 Coaches couldn't be more helpful, really wanting people to better themselves.
 Very enthusiastic bunch of people.

 Two hour sessions are normally held on a summer Sunday afternoon.
 The cost is £20/person with a discount of £10 for any young person under the age of 18 if accompanied by an adult who is also taking part in the same session.

-The next Taster session will be held on July 10, 2022: Places available: 12
+The next Taster session will be held in summer 2023:

 The sessions usually take a maximum of 12 (the "Places available” figure, above, is updated as the session fills up - but we may get late cancellations so it’s worth going on a ‘waiting list’ if you'd prefer an earlier session).